Tedyst/licenta/docs/licenta_bruteforce_list-passwords.md

 ## licenta bruteforce list-passwords

-Run the extractor tool for the provided file
+List all the default bruteforce passwords

 ### Synopsis

-Run the extractor tool for the provided file
+This command allows you to list all the default bruteforce passwords from the database

 ```
 licenta bruteforce list-passwords [flags]